michael-sumner/go-make-things/content/articles/2018-08-29-does-minification-actually-matter.md

 In this case, the minified version is a scant 3.8kb smaller.
 But it's also less than half the size of the unminified version after gzipping.
 On a larger or more JS-dependent project, that can make a *huge* difference.

 **My takeaway from this:** always gzip, always minify.

+*As an aside, Kyle was an absolute delight to chat with.
+He's super pragmatic and reasonable and I wish all internet discussions were as polite and awesome.*